 Slip Stitch Abbreviations

-Unlike many other crochet terms, both the US and Uk refer to slip stitch as the same stitch.
+Unlike many other crochet terms, both the US and Uk refer to slip stitch or slipped stitch as the same stitch.
 Slip stitch is abbreviated in US crochet patterns to "sl st".
 The UK often uses "ss".

 Slip Stitch Chart Symbols